LMS General Meeting and Celebration of Kelvin's 200th Anniversary (in partnership with BSHM and University of Glasgow)

 Speakers

-Mark McCartney (Ulster University), Luke K. Davis (University College London), Rosalba Garcia-Millan (Kings College London), Jemma Lorenat (Pitzer College), Joe Goddard (UC San Diego)
+Mark McCartney (Ulster University), Luke K. Davis (University College London), Ruiping Mu (Northwest University).
+Rosalba Garcia-Millan (Kings College London), Jemma Lorenat (Pitzer College), Joe Goddard (UC San Diego)

 LMS General Meeting and Celebration of Kelvin's 200th Anniversary